Andrew20371160/Projects/Digital Logic Designer/readme.md

+7/23/2024 update :
+1-fixed a memory leak that would be caused if you removed the root node

 The idea of the project revolves around digital logic design.
 It aims to provide a board or graph where you can design some complex logic components (as close as it can to real-life).

 from logic gates : and, or, not... ....etc